ezekg/flint/README.md

 #Flint [![Gem Version](https://badge.fury.io/rb/flint-gs.svg)](http://badge.fury.io/rb/flint-gs)

-**Flint is designed to be a flexible layout toolkit that developers can use for any responsive grid-based project.** Built on *Sass 3.3*, Flint is capable of complex responsive layouts customized at each breakpoint; all while using a single mixin, having minimal output, as well as being completely semantic.
+**Flint is designed to be a flexible layout toolkit that developers can use for any responsive grid-based project.** Built on Sass 3.3, Flint is capable of complex responsive layouts customized at each breakpoint; all while using a single mixin, having minimal output, as well as being completely semantic.
 All of your layout settings are housed in a simple config file and is immensely customizable.
 Flint will only output the code you need, and nothing else.
 We handle the  hard stuff, so you can focus on the rest.

 Take it for a spin on [SassMeister.com](http://sassmeister.com/)!

 Enjoy.

-##Documentation

-###Installation
+##Requirements

+* Sass ~> 3.3.0
+* Compass ~> 0.12.1

+##Installation

 1. `gem install flint-gs`
 2. Add `require "flint"` to your `config.rb`
 3. Import it in your stylesheets with `@import "flint";`

-If you don't want to install the gem, download/clone the current build files and use the starter `config.rb` to require any custom functions Flint uses.
+If you don't want to install the gem (?!), download/clone the current build files and use the starter `config.rb` to require any custom functions Flint uses.
 Currently this is required, as we're making use of custom SassScript functions until the 'script `&`' [returns to Sass](https://gist.github.com/nex3/8050187).
 Adjust the paths according to your project.

+##Documentation

 ###Config